 Research & Development Tax Relief is an HMRC incentive on corporation tax, aimed at stimulating innovation and development in UK industries.

 The Government wants to encourage businesses to invest in new technologies and scientific development, and so they offer generous reliefs and credits for companies that participate in some form of R&D.

-With these reliefs, businesses can substantially reduce their corporation tax liability, eliminate it all together, or even receive a cash lump sum back from HMRC.
+With these reliefs, businesses can substantially reduce their corporation tax liability, eliminate it altogether, or even receive a cash lump sum back from HMRC.